Review of 2017

 Song & Music” events being held during the year at Windermere School and St John’s Academy Marlborough.
 Our new offering is the Waldorf Concert with a wine and canapes reception followed by a musical programme to meet all tastes.
 Two very successful concerts were held at Windermere and Marlborough.
 The feedback was excellent and we are inspired to repeat the concerts in 2019.
 We are already planning our “afternoon teas” for 2018.

 Progress on getting a project in place to support Thussanang Centre for Disabled Children in the small community of Huhudi near Vryburg South Africa has been slow.
 Discussions with our partners Windermere School to secure the future of the centre have been extremely constructive with the school raising substantial funds for the project.
+Andy Bond, a teacher and key member of the Thussanang project, has even taken to skydiving!
 However getting the right structure in place in South Africa with Tiger Kloof is challenging.
 Our chairman, Jo Parry, is visiting Thussanang and Tiger Kloof in February and part of her agenda is to get this project back on track with some momentum behind it.
 We hope to have something positive to report in 2018.

 We worked with Willowbrook on a project to create an outdoor garden room with an extensive planting scheme at their hospice in Prescot, Merseyside.
 Regrettably this has not developed into a robust proposal and we are unable to support them.
 However we made a small grant towards a scheme to improve the existing garden.
 We have learned many lessons from this project which hopefully will improve our approach to main grant proposals.